orlo/security-page/docs/sub-processors.md

 functions as explained in the tables below.

 ## Due Diligence
-Orlo undertakes to use a commercially reasonable selection process by which it evaluates the security, privacy and confidentiality practices of proposed sub-processors that will or may have access to or otherwise process Service Data.
+Orlo uses a commercially reasonable selection process by which it evaluates the security, privacy and confidentiality practices of proposed sub-processors that will or may have access to or otherwise process Service Data.

 ## Process to Engage New Sub-processors:
 For all Subscribers who have executed Orlo’s standard DPA, Orlo will provide notice via this policy of updates to the list of sub-processors that are utilized or which Orlo proposes to utilize to deliver its Services.
-Orlo undertakes to keep this list updated regularly to enable its Subscribers to stay informed of the scope of sub-processing associated with the Orlo's Services.
+Orlo will keep this list updated regularly to enable its Subscribers to stay informed of the scope of sub-processing associated with the Orlo's Services.